 top of page

-NEW STAGE PRODUCTIONS CHILD PROTECTION POLICY
+CREATIVE STAGEWORKS CHILD PROTECTION POLICY

 Policy Aims

-• Allow all staff/volunteers to make informed and confident responses to specific child protection issues
+• Allow all staff/volunteers to make informed and confident responses to specific child protection issues.

-The New Stage Productions team believes that:
+The Creative Stageworks team believes that:

 • The welfare of children is vital and that safety and welfare come first in all instances.

-• All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs
+• All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse.

-• All suspicions and allegations of abuse will be taken seriously and responded to swiftly and
+• All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-• All staff including cast, assistants and volunteers working for New Stage Productions have a
+• All staff including cast, assistants and volunteers working for Creative Stageworks have a responsibility to report concerns to the producers of Creative Stageworks.

-All children have a right to protection and the needs of disabled children and others who may be
+All children have a right to protection and the needs of disabled children and others who may be particularly vulnerable must be taken into account.

 Promoting Good Practice

-• Always working in an open environment (e.g. avoid private or unobserved situations and encouraging an
+• Always working in an open environment (e.g. avoid private or unobserved situations and encouraging an open environment i.e. no secrets)

 • Treating all young people/disabled and adults equally, and with respect and dignity

-• Maintaining a safe and appropriate distance with students (e.g. it is not appropriate to have an intimate
+• Maintaining a safe and appropriate distance with students (e.g. it is not appropriate to have an intimate relationship with a child)

-• Building balanced relationships based on mutual trust which empowers children to share in the decision
+• Building balanced relationships based on mutual trust which empowers children to share in the decision making process

 • Making performing fun, enjoyable and promoting fair play